LukeGT/graze/README.md

 }
 ```

-This can be achieved using the special `graze.nest(template)` function, which returns a special custom function.
-This function processes the given template using the current page scope, returning that as its extracted value.
+This can be achieved using the special `graze.nest(template)` function, which takes in a template and returns a custom function.
+This function takes in the current page scope and processes it using the given template, returning that as its extracted value.
 So to achieve the above, you might create a template like:

 ```coffee
 graze.template {